jsenv/core/packages/test/README.md

 </html>
 ```

-## 1.2 Executing test
+## 1.2 Executing the test file

-In order to execute the test the following is required:
+In order to execute "add.test.html" the following is required:

 - Installing playwright
 - A script starting a web server